Home

 The pfodSpecification has a lot of charting and plotting options.
 Not all of them are available via pfodDesignerV3.
 Check the pfodSpecification.pdf for all the details.

-To edit the Chart itself, click on the
+edit the Chart itself, click on the Chart

-As you edit the chart and its plots, you can preview the result using the
+you edit the chart and its plots, you can preview the result using

 Set the Edit Chart Label to “Voltage at A0” or whatever label you want.
 Also set the Plot Data Interval.
 This interval at which your Arduino will send the plot data for logging and plotting.
 Plot data is automatically logged to a file on your Android mobile for download and further processing.
 Here I have left the plotting interval at 1 sec.